Kyhytysuka: Discovery and naming

 The name Kyhytysuka derives from two words of the indigenous Muisca language.
 The name is composed of the verb "kyhyty" and the particle "suka", in combination meaning "the one that cuts with something sharp" in reference to the animal's unique dentition.
-The species name "sachicarum" was coined in 1977 and was originally conceived to refer to a "Sáchicas" indigenous community.
+The specific name "sachicarum" was coined in 1977 and was originally conceived to refer to a "Sáchicas" indigenous community.
 Instead it refers to the town of Sáchica, despite the fact that the holotype was discovered in Villa de Leyva.